Aydin-Bayramov/Spam-Comments-Detection/README.md

 # YouTube Comment Spam Detection

 This project demonstrates how to use machine learning to classify YouTube comments as spam or not spam.
-The classification is based on textual features extracted from the comment content.
+The classification is based on text features extracted from the comment content in Azerbaijani

 ## Libraries Used